TimSteidl/spring-init/README.md

 ### Options:

-create - start the initialisation process
+**create** - start the initialisation process
 Current options under create: - Class only - Dependency injection - Crud operations

+#### For the Crud operations you can now also choose which endpoints to generate:

+GET, GET-BY-ID, POST, PUT, DELETE

 ### Targets: